rails/rails/guides/source/security.md

 Rails 8 introduces an authentication generator, which provides a solid starting point for securing your application by only allowing access to verified users.

-The authentication generator adds authentication related models, controllers, views, routes, and migrations to your application.
+The authentication generator adds relevant models, controllers, views, routes, and migrations to your application.

-To use this feature in a new application, you run `rails generate authentication`.
+To use this feature in your application, you run `rails generate authentication`.
 Here are all of the files it modifies and new files the generator adds:

 ```bash
 $ rails generate authentication